bitlabstudio/django-online-docs/README.rst

 A Django application for showing user documentation on every page of your project.

+Most big customers request a user documentation in Microsoft Word format.
+We thought that this is insane because we develop web applications in an agile way which means that such a documentation would be outdated almost immediately.
+There would also be the issue to send the latest documentation to all users so we thought why not just include the documentation on the page itself.
+And why not make the documentation smart enough to only show the docs about the page that is currently displayed.

-It resolves the current URL and tries to load a Markdown file for the currently displayed view in a jQuery modal.
+This app resolves the current URL and tries to load a Markdown file for the currently displayed view in a jQuery modal.
 The files simply need to be stored in your app's ``/static/online_docs/`` folders.